Gold Coins Or Gold Bars?

 Remember that coins also have an advantage when you come to sell as you can sell part of your collection.
 Say for instance you have 30 gold 1 oz coins instead of a 1kg gold bar.
-You can sell say 5 of these when the price is right and it suits you whereas you would have to part with the full gold bar in a single transaction.
+You can sell say 5 of these when the price is right whereas you would have to part with the full gold bar in a single transaction.

 Gold Bars Vs Gold Coins- Price Comparison